How to Access

 There are 2 levels of funding available and different criteria for each level.

-There is NO upper bound on the amount requested, but your plan must show that you are ready to pay for your share plus corresponding ineligible but necessary costs such as proper power for the equipment acquired and staff development for teachers.
+Applicants must also certify their readiness to pay for their share of costs, plus corresponding ineligible but necessary costs such as proper power for the equipment acquired and staff development for teachers.

-We affectionally describe E-Rate as a "12 step program."
+We describe E-Rate as a process, rather than an event.
 Some steps are non-trivial and require significant follow-through.
-For example, your technology plan (required except for basic telephone service) must exist at the time you BEGIN the process.
-However, the plan needs to be at LEAST county-certified and ideally state-certified, which offers more funding opportunities, later (typically before July 1) in the process.
-The whole process is complex and can be prone to seemingly minor yet irreversible errors; so consider using a consultant.
+The whole process is complex and can be prone to seemingly minor yet irreversible errors, so consider using a consultant.
 Please be sure that your consultant does not have inappropriate relationships with the service providers bidding on your projects, since that creates a conflict of interest and jeopardizes your funding.

 There are many sources of information about this program on the Internet.
 The definitive source is the USAC Schools and Libraries web site, which describes E-Rate and provides detailed information and the latest news.